-Describe how the methods used to produce and treat tailings would be in accordance with the waste management hierarchy and the tailings management principles in the Tailings Management Guideline of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland (DME, 1995) series.
+Describe how the methods used to produce and treat tailings would be in accordance with the waste management hierarchy and the tailings management principles in the Tailings Management Guideline of the Technical Guidelines for the Environmental Management of Exploration and Mining in Queensland series, (DME, 1995).

-Describe in detail the likely physical and chemical characteristics of the tailings waste and the likely chemical characteristics of waste water from the pressing plant, the decant water from any tailings storage facility (TSF), and the pore water and leachate from any dump containing tailings.
+Describe in detail the likely physical and chemical characteristics of the tailings waste and the likely chemical characteristics of waste water.
+The description of the physical characteristics of the tailings waste will include its radiological characteristics in terms of the activity concentrations of uranium and thorium.

-Describe and illustrate the proposed locations of any pits, dams, bunds or dumps that would be used for the disposal of tailings.
+Describe and illustrate the proposed tailings disposal methods, including the management and location of any pits, dams, bunds or dumps that would be used for the disposal of tailings.